learningsimulator/learningsimulator/joss_manuscript/paper.md

 -->
 This script also specifies the values of all parameters used in the learning process.
-The simultion script, written in a simple and well-documented scripting language, is the only input to Learning Simulator.
+The simulation script, written in a simple and well-documented scripting language, is the only input to Learning Simulator.
 In this language, the user also specifies how to visualize the simulation data, for example how a memory state variable changes over time during the simulation.